 Overall, there have been few studies on metal concentrations in the European otter.
-However, the residues of cadmium, lead and mercury measured in the current study are similar to those reported in otters from Scotland (Kruuk and Conroy, 1991), Great Britain (Mason et al., 1986), and eastern Europe (Gutleb et al., 1998) (Figure 4).
-Similarly, concentrations of colbalt, copper, chromium, manganese, nickel and zinc are in the same range as those previously reported for Great Britain (Mason and Stephenson, 2001).
+However, the residues of cadmium and mercury measured in the current study are similar to those reported in otters from Scotland (Kruuk and Conroy, 1991), Great Britain (Mason et al., 1986), and eastern Europe (Gutleb et al., 1998; Figure 3).
+Similarly, concentrations of cobalt, copper, chromium, manganese, nickel and zinc are in the same range as those previously reported for Great Britain (Mason and Stephenson, 2001).

-Mercury liver concentrations of >25-30 μ g/g wet weight have been proposed as indicative of likely adverse effects in mammals (Shore et al., in press).
-When the dry weight liver mercury concentrations for otters in the present study were converted to wet weight concentrations, based on % moisture content of individual samples (Figure 4), the median concentration was 1.53 μ g/g wet weight and the maximum was 9.40 μ g/g wet weight.
+Mercury liver concentrations of >25-30 μ g/g wet weight have been proposed as indicative of likely adverse effects in mammals (Shore et al., 2011).
+When the dry weight liver mercury concentrations for otters in the present study were converted to wet weight concentrations, based on % moisture content of individual samples (Figure 3), the median concentration was 1.55 μ g/g wet weight and the maximum reported over the 3 years was 9.40 μ g/g wet weight.
 These concentrations are an order of magnitude and three-fold lower, respectively, than the proposed threshold liver concentrations associated with adverse effects.
+Inorganic elements in the livers of the Eurasian otter in 2009